Get quotes from these car insurance providers and more

-Although your cover will still be cheaper than young drivers, car insurance premiums do start to increase when you are in your seventies.
+Although your car cover when you hit 70 years old will probably still be cheaper than young drivers pay, car insurance premiums do start to increase when you are in your seventies.
+The negatives are insurer fears that older drivers have slower reactions and medical problems.
+The positives are experience and the likelihood of fewer miles each year.

-To get the best deal and beat increasing prices never accept your renewal quote, because it is unlikely to be the cheapest available.
+To get the best deal and beat increasing prices never accept your renewal quote, because it is unlikely to be the cheapest available for your needs.
+Always look at as many options as you can.

 You should never choose your car insurance policy on price alone.